 Applications for targeted study support shall be made via the Nais system.
 You must also upload documentation that verifies that you have a long-term disability.
 If you should have any questions concerning the application process, please contact the University’s coordinator.

 If you would like help to go through the process beforehand, you are welcome to arrange a meeting before you submit your application.
 To do so, please send an email to email@example.com.
 It is important that you submit your application as soon as possible once you have accepted your place at the University of Skövde.
 If you should require more comprehensive adaptations, we request that you submit your application for support at the same time as you apply for your studies.

 After a few weeks, you will receive confirmation that your application for support has either been granted or not granted.
-If you are granted special educational support, the confirmation will state which support measures and/or recommendations are applicable.
+If you are granted targeted study support, the confirmation will state which support measures and/or recommendations are applicable.
 All forms of support are individually adapted and apply for a specified period of time.
 A rejected application for support will include a written explanation of the reasons for the rejection, and this decision cannot be appealed against.